All Episodes

 I can't, don't ask me to tell you why.

-A little little time out here, we'll be back and continue in mere moments after this.
+We'll be back and continue in mere moments after this.

 Don't go away.

-Particularly when he claimed that his wife had nothing to do with his being sent to Niger and lied about his report in Niger.
+The Senate Intelligence Committee, even with a bunch of Democrats on that committee, came to the strong conclusion that Joe Wilson lied, particularly when he claimed that his wife had nothing to do with his being sent to Niger and lied about his report in Niger.

-Now, if a bipartisan Senate committee could do that, how in the world can the Department of Justice not do it and not figure it out?
+Now, if a bipartisan Senate committee could do that, How in the world can the Department of Justice not do it and not figure it out?

-And even if there was a technical violation of the law, which probably did not happen, uh that would have been vastly outweighed by how outrageous the whole Wilson to Niger scheme was.
+And even if there was a technical violation of the law, which probably did not happen, that would have been vastly outweighed by how outrageous the whole Wilson to Niger scheme was.

-Yeah, the Democrats would have screamed for a week or two.
+Yeah, the Democrats would have screamed for a week or two, how can you, this is a great public servant and his wife, how can you dare slam him?

-He went over there and risked his wife, and he came back and he wrote a re- Yeah, he lied about it.
+He went over there and risked his wife and he came back and he wrote a re- Yeah, he lied about it.

 He lied through his teeth about it.

-He's a carry supporter, he's a carry contributor.
+He's a Kerry contributor.

 What's the real crime here?

-What's what's the real scandal here?
+What's the real scandal here?

 And they know he's lying.